MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-blue-yonder-powershell-setup.md

 #Create a mapping of the new team to the site
 Write-Host "Create a mapping of the new team to the site"
+$TimeZone = Read-Host -Prompt "Input the time zone of team mapping"
-$teamMappingResult = New-CsTeamsShiftsConnectionTeamMap -ConnectorInstanceId $InstanceId -TeamId $TeamsTeamId -TimeZone "America/Los_Angeles" -WfmTeamId $WfmTeamId
+$teamMappingResult = New-CsTeamsShiftsConnectionTeamMap -ConnectorInstanceId $InstanceId -TeamId $TeamsTeamId -TimeZone $TimeZone -WfmTeamId $WfmTeamId
 Write-Host "Success"

 $title    = 'Connecting another team'